-Most parents of young children didn’t have braces when they were growing up.
-In fact, the reason any kid back then had braces was because their teeth were really crowded and crooked.
-Some families didn’t have enough money for braces.
-However, it was usually because their parents didn’t think that their teeth were misaligned enough for orthodontic treatment, and their dentist didn’t bring it up unless the parents asked about braces.
+Many parents of young children didn’t wear braces when they were teens.
+Truth is, the reason any kid back then had braces was because their teeth were really crowded and crooked.
+Sometimes this had to do with the cost of orthodontic treatment.
+In most cases it was because the child’s teeth looked pretty normal compared to other kids, and their dentist didn’t raise the issue unless the parents asked about braces.

-Only after today’s parents had grown up did we become aware of the debilitating long-term health effects of an unbalanced bite.
-Orthodontic dentistry isn’t just for making a teenager’s teeth look straight and pretty anymore.
+Just within the last ten to fifteen years did we become aware of the chronic oral health consequences of misaligned teeth.
+Orthodontic dentistry is no longer just for straightening crooked teeth.
 There is much more than that to worry about.
 Misalignment and malocclusion can bring on chronic headaches and full-blown migraines.
 A misaligned bite can cause ringing in the ears and vertigo (dizziness).
 Completely healthy teeth can start to chip and wear away, producing a ragged-edged smile.

 Worst of all, malocclusion usually isn’t something a parent can just “see”.
 It lurks in the background continuously exerting strain and pressure on the jaw joint, the teeth and the chewing muscles.